veerendra2/azure-snapshots-copy/README.md

-# Azure Snapshot Copy
+# Azure Snapshots Copy (Kubernetes CronJob)
 A script to copy azure snapshots to a specified region and automatically delete them upon expiration.

 You can run this tools in cronjob to copy snapshots to specified region periodically

 ## Run
 ```bash